 The 134-mile Baker Trail is marked as a typical hiking trail.
 Yellow blazes on trees, telephone poles, fence posts, guard rails, and so on indicate the path.
 Unlike many hiking trails, the Baker Trail is not always a footpath through the woods.
 In many areas, it follows dirt or paved country roads, some with narrow shoulders.
 As with road running everywhere, you must always be alert and cautious.

 Because of the varying terrain, the UltraChallenge is more mentally demanding than similar ultras.
 You must always be watching for the blazes in order to stay on the course.
 In places, the Trail will be following a road only to abruptly turn off the road into the woods.
 Therefore, if you haven’t seen a blaze in a few minutes, you may be off course and should backtrack to the last blaze and determine where you went wrong.
 Plenty of runners will go off-course at least once during the day.
 If you expect — and accept — that you will, too, it won’t be quite as frustrating.
 The key to a successful race is to realize it quickly.
-Attending any or all of the three training runs is a great strategy for learning the course prior to the race.
+Attending any or all of the three training runs (see section below) is a great strategy for learning the course prior to the race.

 LESS